forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 6. If all the information looks good, click **Publish**.

-7. Once the update set has completed you will be redirected to the "Story Testing Scripts" update set.
+7. Once the update set has completed you will be redirected to the **Story Testing Scripts** update set.
 You can now download your update set by clicking **Export to XML** in the related links.

 ![relative](images/related_links_published.png)